atidyshirt/University/ENCE360/notes.md

 # Operating Systems

-These notes are designed to be used in conjunction with the slide sets provided in the course, the slides will be more helpful for use in the labs *due to including code examples*, these notes will provide a good outline for studying for the final exam.
+These notes are designed to be used in conjunction with the slide sets provided in the course, the slides will be more helpful for use in the labs _due to including code examples_, these notes will provide a good outline for studying for the final exam.

+## Topics

+Lectures 1-8: Multiprocessing

 ## Course Information